Newport Beach Speeding Ticket Lawyer

 Fines for speeding can range from $35 up to more than $500 along with court costs and assessments.
 If you ignore your speeding ticket, you can be charged with failing to appear, which is a misdemeanor.
 Furthermore, if you accumulate more than 4 points on your DMV record within 12 months, you could have your license suspended as a negligent driver.

-How can I Remove Points From My Driving Record in California?
+How Can I Remove Points From My Driving Record in California?

 To remove points from your driving record in California you must complete traffic school.
 If the ticket was from a DUI, committed on a commercial vehicle during work, misdemeanor traffic school will not remove those points from your driving record.
 When choosing which traffic school to go to make sure you choose one that is DMV-approved.